NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 #### Modules with non-standard file names

-In the cases of modules with non-standard file names.
-You can provide a full path to the module by using the **--module-path** parameter.
+In the cases of modules with non-standard file names, you can provide a full path to the module by using the **--module-path** parameter.

 For example, to migrate: